DDCSP Alumni Network Mini Grants

 Our first cycle of Mini Grants was a huge success.
 We were able to help fund some great projects.
 You can read more about the Cycle 1 projects here.
 Cycle 2 of our Mini Grants program is bigger than ever!
 We want to give more money to more alumni!

 Overview and Purpose

-This Mini Grants Program was made to support DDCSP alumni with projects designed to strengthen the community of DDCSP alumni, support cross-program collaboration, connect with conservation and environmental professionals, enhance leadership capacity amongst DDCSP alumni, and promote innovative equity-based solutions to systemic environmental challenges.
+In response, the DDCSP Alumni Council established the Mini Grants Program to support alumni with projects designed to strengthen the DDCSP alumni community.
+We support projects that encourage cross-program collaboration, foster connection among conservation and environmental professionals, enhance alumni leadership capacity, and promote innovative, equity-based solutions to systemic environmental challenges.

-Our mission is to support the environmental goals of DDCSP alumni while also fostering a community of young professionals with the tools and leadership skills to address society’s most pressing environmental challenges.
+This Mini Grants Fund seeks to amplify the creativity, expertise, and leadership that is existent within the DDCSP community.
+Our mission is to uplift the environmental goals of DDCSP alumni while also providing young professionals the tools and leadership skills to address society’s most pressing environmental challenges.
 We believe that the DDCSP alumni network will serve as a crucial foundation for scholars as they navigate a range of environmental professions.
-The projects stemming from the DDCSP mini grants will spark dialogue and community building across the DDCSP network by enhancing connections and collaboration amongst DDCSP alumni.
-Examples of projects that may be supported through this fund include, but are not limited to the following project formats:
+The projects stemming from the DDCSP Mini Grants will spark dialogue and community building across the DDCSP network by enhancing connections and collaboration amongst DDCSP alumni.
+Examples of projects that may be supported through this fund include, but are not limited to the following formats:

 Nature: Want to get your hands dirty? 🪴